 Outside of organic engagement, TikTok has allowed advertisers to insert paid content into its users’ feeds.
 Avid TikTok users can tell you that audio is often the most important component of content on the app, with viral dances and storylines circling around shared soundbites.
 The best paid campaigns have seen companies create their own audio clips, generating their own virality on the app.

 This fall, Crocs launched a campaign with a custom song, titled “Strap Back” — a veritable earworm that was both catchy and instantly recognizable.
 The paid campaign swarmed the TikTok airways and then exploded with organic growth as users generated their own content using the Crocs soundtrack, powering #strapback to 6.7B views.
 Outlets including Slate and GQ ran articles proclaiming Crocs as the fall’s coolest accessory.
-But TikTok users weren’t surprised — they had orchestrated the orthopedic shoe’s ascent to popularity (and $80M in 3Q revenue, too).
+But TikTok users weren’t surprised — they had orchestrated the orthopedic shoe’s ascent to popularity (and 4Q revenue up +92%, too).

 3. Sponsored Content